jcsb1994/ArrayCircularBuffer/README.md

-# Buzzer
+# Array Circular Buffer
-High level interface for buzzers and beepers
+A simple and easy to use circular buffer.
+Stores data in an array.